 Tashlich Ceremony

 Ten days following Yom Teruah is judgment day, Yom Kippur.
 It's said that during these ten days, God is closer than ever.
 Yom Teruah is basically a call to repentance so we can stand blameless before The Lord on Yom Kippur.
-Because of this, Many people will participate in a Tashlich ceremony.
+Because of this, Many people will participate in a Tashlich ceremony on Yom Teruah, in preparation for Yom Kippur.
 Tashlich means "to cast off" or "to cast away".
 Participants symbolically cast away their sins and mistakes from the past year by throwing pieces of bread or other symbolic items into a natural body of water, referring to Micah 7:19, where it states, "You will cast all our sins into the depths of the sea."

 Shofar Blasts

 If you went to a synagogue on Yom Teruah, you would probably hear a shofar ceremony.
+Traditionally, you will hear 100 shofar blasts in a shofar ceremony!
 Numbers 10 gives some direction as to what some of the different blasts mean.
 Other blasts have been passed down through history.
-Here's a quick video with the popular blasts you will hear.
+You might not own a shofar, but it is commanded to listen to the blast of the shofar on Yom Teruah.
+Here's a quick video with some shofar blasts!
+If you don't have a shofar for this year, I encourage you to purchase one so you can have it ready for next year.
+You'll also have time to practice blowing it.

 Let's Plan This Thing!